Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/databricks/index.md

     We recommend using Databricks deployments for testing or demonstration purposes only.

-In the current section we consider the following as prerequisites:
+In the current section, we consider the following as prerequisites:

 - Knowledge of Databricks.
 - Knowledge of SSH.